grenescille/grenescille/README.md

 I'm a creative and committed programmer, specialising in the Javascript ecosystem and React.

-I love front end design and solving technical and UI/UX problems.
+I love frontend design and solving technical and UI/UX problems.

 ## Here are some of my skills